Karoll-e/Karoll-e/README.md

 ###

-<p align="left">My name is Karoll and I'm a Python Software Developer from Colombia</p>
+<p align="left">My name is Karoll and I'm a Backend Software Developer from Colombia</p>

 ###